Anyone near Trump or Pence will be given rapid coronavirus test: White House

-WASHINGTON (Reuters) - With the coronavirus contagion spreading, the White House said on Friday that anyone expected to be near President Donald Trump or Vice President Mike Pence will be given a rapid COVID-19 test.
+WASHINGTON (Reuters) - With the coronavirus contagion spreading, the White House said on Friday that anyone expected to be near President Donald Trump or Vice President Mike Pence will be given a rapid COVID-19 test out of an abundance of caution.

 The test is expected to be the same quick-action test that Trump took on Thursday.
 He took the Abbott Laboratories test, which provides results in 15 minutes or less.